ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 To allow one segment to communicate with only one other segment, use the `New-InformationBarrierPolicy` cmdlet with the SegmentsAllowed parameter.
 For example, to allow Research to communicate with HR only, we would use the following cmdlet:

-`New-InformationBarrierPolicy -Name "Research-Engineering" -AssignedSegment "Research" -SegmentsAllowed "HR" -State Active`
+`New-InformationBarrierPolicy -Name "Research-Engineering" -AssignedSegment "Research" -SegmentsAllowed "HR" -State Inactive`

 In this case, Research can communicate only with HR, but HR is not restricted from communicating with other segments.